hunterblum/Twitch-ETL-Pipeline/README.md

-# ADS507-Practical-Data-Engineering

-# Title: Down the Warp Pipe: Creating an ETL Pipeline for a Video Game Recommendation System
+# Down the Warp Pipe: Creating an ETL Pipeline for a Video Game Recommendation System

 ## Team members:
 -Hunter Blum